CHEMICAL BONDING Part 5

 other and the bonding is maintained as the mobile electrons keep in contact with ions of the giant lattice, so the metal object remains intact BUT the metal is

 - Shows an alloy mixture.
-Alloys are NOT compounds but a physical mixing of a metal plus at least one other material (shown by red circle), it can be another metal e.g. nickel non–metal e.g. carbon, and it can be
+Alloys are NOT compounds but a physical mixing of a metal plus at least one other

+- The other material can be another metal e.g. nickel non–metal e.g. carbon, and it can be